njvz/Nathan-s-Music-Player/README.md

 # 🎵 Nathan-s-Music-Player

-This personal project was created while learning how to create GUIs and utilize audio files in Java.
+This personal project was made while learning how to create GUIs and utilize audio files in Java.

 ## Features
 - File Selection